 Via facsimile: 202-966-3110

-As a nonpartisan organization of journalists dedicated to defending press freedom worldwide, CPJ calls on Your Majesty to do everything within your power to ensure that Toujan al-Faisal is freed immediately.
+These blatant attempts to censor undesirable news coverage violate basic press freedom standards.
+As a nonpartisan organization of journalists dedicated to defending press freedom worldwide, CPJ calls on Your Majesty to ensure that all journalists in Jordan are able to work without official hindrance.

 Thank you for your attention to these important matters.
-We look forward to a reply.
+We await your response.